jundalisay/spblist/content/en/research/descartes/passions/article-27.md

 ---
-heading: Articles 27-
+heading: Articles 27-32
 title: The Definition of the Passions of the Soul
-weight: 4
+weight: 10
-description: Descartes gives 4 Precepts on Math and Logic
+description: Explanation of This Definition
-image: "/covers/meteors.png"
+image: "/covers/passions.jpg"
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes